markusb/esp-dmx/README.md

 - The MAX485 transmitter is switched off, when no frames are sent.
-  This places the driver in high-Z mode and allows to use the DMX input with the ESP_DMX device still connected.
+  This places the driver in high-Z mode and allows to use the DMX input with the ESP-DMX device still connected.
 - Everything is self-contained in the binary.
 There is no need to upload/maintain data in the SPIFFS filesystem.
-SPIFFS is still used to hold the configuration data and as temporary storage for updating the firmware.
+SPIFFS is used to hold the configuration data and as temporary storage for updating the firmware.

+# Limitations

+- My cheap PARs semm not to like frames shorter than 512 channels.

 # Components